 More of the best of The Sean Hannity Show coming up.

-Right, the liberal vitriol and hatred now.
+The liberal vitriol and hatred now.

-Well, N Maxime Waters completely unhinged.
+Well, Maxine Waters completely unhinged.

 She wants people, you know, stalked at their houses in public places.

-Uh no peace, no sleep.
+No peace, no sleep.

-I don't even know what that means, but she wants people followed at their house in public places.
+I don't even know what that means, but she wants people followed at their house, in public places.

 She wants them confronted.

-Peter Fonda threatening the child, the 12-year-old of Melania and President Trump, and it gets worse than that.
+And then we saw what happened, Peter Fonda threatening the child, the 12-year-old of Melania and President Trump.

-Now we have Pam Bondi can't even go watch a movie for crying out loud.
+Now we have Pam Bondi can't even go watch a movie for Crying Out Loud.

 We saw what happened to the Secretary Nielsen, and she got chased out of a restaurant.

-They sh chase her down at her house.
+They chase her down at her house.

 I mean, it is creating nothing but an atmosphere of hatred and violence.

-And guess what's gonna happen?
+And guess what's going to happen?

-Something is gonna happen.
+Something is going to happen.

 And when it does, you'll see a correlation with this rhetoric and what actually happens.